EPCCed/eidf-docs/docs/services/gpuservice/index.md

 - GPU: 12

 !!! important "Quota is a maximum on a Shared Resource"

     A project quota is the maximum proportion of the service available for use by that project.

-    During periods of high demand, Jobs will be queued awaiting resource availability on the Service.

-    This means that a project has access up to 12 GPUs but due to demand may only be able to access a smaller number at any given time.
+    This is a sum of all requested resources across all submitted jobs/pods/deployments within a project.

+    Any submitted resource requests that would exceed the total project quota will be rejected.

 ## Project Queues

 EIDF GPU Service is introducing the Kueue system in February 2024.
 The use of this is detailed in the [Kueue](kueue.md).

+!!! important "Job Queuing"

+    During periods of high demand, jobs will be queued awaiting resource availability on the Service.

+    As a general rule, the higher the GPU/CPU/Memory resource request of a single job the longer it will wait in the queue before enough resources are free on a single node for it be allocated.

+    GPUs in high demand, such as Nvidia H100s, typically have longer wait times.

+    Furthermore, a project may have a quota of up to 12 GPUs but due to demand may only be able to access a smaller number at any given time.

 ## Additional Service Policy Information